India Limited Partners Summit 2017

 Networking & Coffee Break

-Panel: Sunrise sectors from a private equity lens
+Panel: Sunrise sectors from a private equity lens - What’s in store for sector agnostic and sector focussed infra funds

 Which sectors have turned out the best performance in terms of real exits for LPs and GPs?
 Which sectors look most rosy for 2017 and beyond?
 How about investment strategy: How do LPs differentiate between a sector-agnostic and focused sector fund?
 Is the latter an easy sell?
 Why are special situation funds gaining traction and does it say something about the lack of activity or boldness among asset reconstruction firms or the regulatory norm for such assets?